Researchers and Artists

 Don't hesitate to ask for a discussion in French when you see the flag!

-Christophe Lavelle, PhD in Biophysics.
-Molecular Gastronomy.
+Christophe Lavelle, PhD - Biophysics and Molecular Gastronomy.

-Christophe Lavelle is a research scientist at the CNRS (French National Center for Scientific Research) in Paris, where he works in two labs: one at the National Museum of Natural History, dedicated to the biophysical properties of living matter; the other one at the Communication Science Institute, dedicated to food studies.
+Dr. Christophe Lavelle is a research scientist at the CNRS (French National Center for Scientific Research) in Paris, where he works in two labs: one at the National Museum of Natural History, dedicated to the biophysical properties of living matter; the other one at the Communication Science Institute, dedicated to food studies.
 He teaches biophysics, epigenetics and food art and science in many universities and professional schools and is frequently asked for conferences for general public or professional audiences.

-Geneviève Sicotte, who was first a specialist in 19th century French literature, has published Le festin lu.
+Dr. Geneviève Sicotte, who was first a specialist in 19th century French literature, has published Le festin lu.
 Le repas chez Flaubert, Zola et Huysmans (1999 and 2008).
 In her current research, she studies the imaginary of food in Quebec literature and culture.
 In addition to several articles, she has published the collection Gastronomie québécoise et patrimoine (2013) and the dossier "Raconter l'aliment" in the journal Captures (2016).
 She is also developing a body of creative audiovisual and digital work.
 Her digital literary project Vital Signs will be online in 2020